Digital-Working-Group/pii-splicing-redaction/README.md

 See `main.py` and `redact_pii.py` for examples.
 Both will produce the same output given the same input, but `main.py` is written as a command line interface (CLI) and `redact_pii.py` uses keyword arguments via a programmatic interface.
 Please see the [CLI](#running-this-tool-command-line-interface-cli) and [progammatic interface](#running-this-tool-programmatic-interface) instructions respectively.

 ## Sample Input and Output Files
 The tool expects plain text files as input.
-Extracted entities and redacted text are outputted in JSON or HTML format, based on the selected output format.
-Output will be written to a directory named after the LLM model that was selected.
+Extracted entities and redacted text are written in JSON or HTML format, based on the selected output format.
+Output files will be written to a directory named after the LLM model that was selected.

 A sample input file can be found in `sample_redaction/sample_input/`.
-Sample output files (JSON and HTML) can be found in `sample_redaction/sample_output/llama3.2` from utilizing the llama3.2 model.
-Sample raw response output files from the LLM model can be found in `sample_redaction/sample_output/llama3.2/llm_raw_response/<output_filename>-<output_file_extension>.json`.
+Sample output files (JSON and HTML) from utilizing the llama3.2 model can be found in `sample_redaction/sample_output/llama3.2`.
+Sample raw LLM response output files can be found in `sample_redaction/sample_output/llama3.2/llm_raw_response/<output_filename>-<output_file_extension>.json`.

 ```
 sample_redaction